C. J. Chenier

-C. J. Chenier (born Clayton Joseph Thompson, September 28, 1957, in Port Arthur, Texas) is the Creole son of the Grammy Award-winning "King of Zydeco", Louisiana musician, Clifton Chenier.
+C. J. Chenier (born Clayton Joseph Thompson, September 28, 1957) is an American zydeco musician.
+He is the son of zydeco musician Clifton Chenier.
 In 1987, Chenier followed in his father's footsteps and led his father's band as an accordion performer and singer of zydeco, a blend of cajun and creole music.
 With five previous albums to his credit, by 1994, Chenier began to record for Chicago-based Alligator Records.